skfareeduddin/skfareeduddin/README.md

 - I'm currently working as a Mobile App Developer at Lords TBI where I help startups with their product development.

-- Looking forward to collaborate on different projects.
+- Looking forward to collaborate on app development projects.

 - Aspiring to be a Machine Learning Engineer.